niwinz/niwibe-site/content/blog/2014-06-07-stateless-authentication-with-api-rest.md

 ## What is stateless authentication?

 Stateless means without state.
 But, how we can identify a user from token without having any state on server?
 In fact, very easy!
-Simplifying: send all the data to the client.
+Simplifying, send all the data to the client.

-So what would you store (send to client/network)?
+So what would you store/send (send to client/network)?
 The most trivial example is an access token.
-Access tokens usually have a unique ID, they have an expiration date and they store the ID of the client that created it.
+Access tokens usually have a unique ID, an expiration date and the ID of the client that created it.
 To store this, you would just put this data into a JSON object, base64 encode it.

 Now having self contained token, you will need to make sure that nobody can manipulate the data.
 For this you should simple sign it using [MAC algotithm](http://en.wikipedia.org/wiki/Message_authentication_code) or any other digital signature methods.

-This has huge advantages:
+This approach has huge advantages:

 - the biggest one is that your storage is unbounded, because you actually don't store anything.
 - an application that forgets about it's access token will just no longer remember it and the data